Old-Fashioned Rhubarb Pudding Cake

 - Meanwhile, in a small bowl, cream shortening and remaining sugar until light and fluffy; beat in egg and vanilla.
 Combine flour, baking powder and salt; add to creamed mixture alternately with milk.
 Beat just until combined.

 - Pour into a greased 9-in. square baking dish.
 Pour rhubarb mixture over batter.
-Bake 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 9 servings.